Peter Howell (musician): Other work

 Aside from Doctor Who, Howell's Radiophonic Workshop work includes an album of original recordings in 1978 entitled Through A Glass Darkly (credited to Peter Howell & The Radiophonic Workshop) and "Greenwich Chorus", a piece which accompanied an episode of Jonathan Miller's popular The Body in Question which was controversial at the time for its use of the vocoder.
 Howell composed the theme tunes to The Machine that Changed the World (1992)/The Dream Machine (UK), a 5-part television series on the history of the electronic digital computer, to Robert Hughes' 1979-80 8-part series on Modern art (The Shock of the New), and to the Badger Girl and Spywatch series of the long-running BBC schools' programme, Look and Read.

 Howell was responsible for the BBC Video logo's music in 1984.

 In 1986, Howell composed music for the BBC children's TV show The Children Of Green Knowe.

 For the 1987 film Life Story, Howell took over the music "Grand Choral" from the film Day for Night, which Georges Delerue had composed.

+In Between 1 January 2005-3 August 2006, Howell composed music for the ITV's TV show The New Adventures of Tiny Pop Series 2-3.